MislavJaksic/Client-Interviews/README.md

 We drew diagrams of how parts of the program were going to interact with each other.
 We also discussed how we are going to design the interface.
 I took pictures of both.
-After we analysed the problem I took the liberty of creating a project charter, work breakdown structure (WBS) and software documentation.
+After we analyzed the problem I took the liberty of creating a project charter, work breakdown structure (WBS) and software documentation.

 ### Candidate Interviews

-Job applicants could be considered external clients.
-If we stretch the definition.
+Job applicants should be treated like clients.
+They are interviewing me as much as I'm interviewing them!

 [US Office of Personnel Management](https://www.opm.gov/policy-data-oversight/assessment-and-selection/)